Voice of Democracy

 Application: Access Here

 - Students must be lawful U.S. permanent residents or have applied for permanent residence

-- Record and transcribe an audio essay on the following 2020-21 theme: “Is This the Country the Founders Envisioned?”
+- Record and transcribe an audio essay on the following 2021-22 theme: “America: Where Do We Go From Here?”

 Originality is worth 30 points: Treatment of the theme should show imagination and human interest.

 Content is worth 35 points: Clearly express your ideas in an organized manner.
 Fully develop your theme and use transitions to move smoothly from one idea to another.

 Delivery is worth 35 points: Speak in a clear and credible manner